positive rating

 Questions that ask panelists to respond to two separate issues or topics with only one answer are known as double-barreled questions.
 The reason for such a name is obvious; you’re firing two questions at the participant at once.
 Most often, when researchers include double-barrelled questions in a study or survey, they are not aware of the mistake they’re making.

 These types of questions dilute the quality of your research and invalidate your results.
-As participants can only select one answer for two questions, you can never be sure which question they hoped to respond to with their choice; therefore, you’ve effectively wasted their opportunity to answer two of your questions.
+As participants can only select one answer for two questions, you can never be sure which question they hoped to respond to with their choice.
+This makes it crucial to use well-designed research survey templates to avoid common pitfalls like double-barreled questions, ensuring your surveys are clear, concise, and actionable.

 How to avoid creating double-barreled questions